-The lifespan of a computer can vary depending on the model of the computer.
+The lifespan of a computer can vary depending on the model of the parts inside.

 You can expect your computer to slow down after three to four years.
-Some computers may even start slowing down sooner, depending on how intensively you use them and the hardware specs.
-If you’re using your computer for work or school, you can expect it to slow down faster than just by using it for personal purposes.
+Depending on how intensively you use them and the hardware specs, some may start slowing down sooner.
+If you’re using it for work or school, you can expect it to slow down faster than just by using it for personal purposes.